The Einstein Institute International Undergraduate Workshop

 Description: The Riemann zeta function is the prototypical example of a large zoo of zeta and L-function.
 Such functions are of central interests in modern number theory.
 In this seminar we are going to study several examples with an emphasis on analytical and spectral aspects.

-- Asymptotic Spectral Theory (moderated by Jonathan Breuer).
+- Spectral Graph Theory (moderated by Jonathan Breuer).

 In addition, there will be minicourses by Elon Lindenstrauss (HUJI), Bertrand Remy (Polytechnique), and Jake Solomon (HUJI), general knowledge talks, a problem solving session moderated by Shahar Mozes (HUJI), and a social program.